mitch7391/homebridge-cmd4-AdvantageAir/README.md

 ## Development status

-This branch contains the foundation for the v4 standalone rewrite.
+This branch contains the v4 standalone rewrite in development.

+It supports read-only controller polling and retains the last valid response when a read fails.
+Each configured controller is read at startup, then 30 seconds after the previous attempt finishes.

-It does not yet connect to controllers or create working accessories.
+It does not yet create working HomeKit accessories or send control commands.
+Live hardware validation is still pending.

 The existing v3 plugin remains on the `master` branch.
 See [the v3 documentation](README-v3.md) for the existing Cmd4 integration.